 |Mr Kenny Barr (PhD)

-Now Research Assistant in School of Culture and Creative Arts
+Now Research Associate in School of Culture and Creative Arts, University of Glasgow

 |Ms Megan Rae Blakely (PhD)